metahashorg/crypt_example_py/README.md

 # Crypt example python

-This repository contains a script written in python, that describes the algorithm for generation of the Metahash address using python standard library.
+This repository contains a script written in python, that describes the algorithm for Metahash address generation using python standard library.

 ## Dependencies